 App Switch

-App Switch enables buyers with the PayPal app installed to start checkout or vaulting in a merchant app or website and seamlessly complete the flow in the PayPal app.
+App Switch enables buyers with the PayPal app installed to start checkout or save a payment method in a merchant app or website and seamlessly complete the flow in the PayPal app.
 This provides a low-friction authentication experience using native PayPal app login methods such as biometrics or passkeys.

 When App Switch is enabled, the Braintree Android SDK attempts to switch to the PayPal app after PayPalLauncher().launch is called, provided the PayPal app is installed, and the buyer meets eligibility requirements.
 If App Switch is unavailable, the SDK automatically falls back to the PayPal web experience.

-This guide is for merchants who are using the Braintree Android SDK with the following flows:
+This guide is for merchants who are using the Braintree Android SDK.
+App Switch is eligible for the following checkout options, all with the Pay Now consumer experience:

-The following steps describe the buyer experience when App Switch is available and used during checkout or vaulting.
+The following steps describe the buyer experience when App Switch is available and used during checkout or when saving a payment method.

-1. The buyer initiates PayPal checkout or vaulting from the merchant’s native mobile app.
+1. The buyer initiates PayPal checkout or saves a payment method from the merchant's native mobile app.

 2. If the PayPal app is installed and the buyer is eligible, the SDK switches context from the merchant app to the PayPal app.